mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/concepts/index.md

 The key differences between a DC/OS scheduler and Mesos scheduler are where it runs and how it is installed.
 - Some schedulers come pre-installed as DC/OS components (for exmaple, Marathon, DC/OS Jobs (Metronome)).
-- Some schedulers can be installed by users as user services (for example Kafka&reg;, Cassandra&reg;).
+- Some schedulers can be installed by users as user services (for example Kafka and Cassandra).
 - Some schedulers run as multiple service instances to provide high availability (such as Marathon).

 In certain security modes within DC/OS Enterprise, a DC/OS scheduler must authenticate and be authorized using a service account to register with Mesos as a framework.